monomelodies/monad/docs/components/managers.md

     }

-As you can see in `Manager.js`, it's a little more compicated than that since you'll likely want to keep default transformations too (e.g. Monad's post normaliser), but this is the basic idea.
+As you can see in `Manager.js`, it's a little more complicated than that since you'll likely want to keep default transformations too (e.g. Monad's post normaliser), but this is the basic idea.